anwarmamat/cmsc330fall21/project2a/README.md

 You will submit this project to [Gradescope](https://www.gradescope.com/courses/171498/assignments/667131).
 You may only submit the **basics.ml** file.

-To test locally, run `dune runtest -f` from the `setup` directory.
+To test locally, run `dune runtest -f` from the project directory.
 We recommend you write student tests in `test/student/student.ml`.

 You can interactively test your code by doing `dune utop src` (assuming you have `utop`).
 Then you should be able to use any of the functions.
 All of your commands in `utop` need to end with two semicolons (i.e. `;;`), otherwise it will appear that your terminal is hanging.